 - 1/2 cup cool water

-A lot of people use all-purpose flour to begin their starter, but I am using whole wheat because it is more likely to contain large amounts of yeast, which means it has more of a chance to grow and less of a chance to die.
+You can use all-purpose flour to begin your starter, but I recommend using whole wheat flour.
+Whole wheat flour is more likely to contain larger amounts of yeast than all-purpose flour, which means your starter has more of a chance to survive.
+I’ve made starters with both types of flour and they both work, but my all-purpose starter was a lot slower than the whole wheat one.

 Combine the flour and water in a non-reactive container.
 Stir thoroughly to make sure there are no dry bits of flour.
 If it looks too dry, add a few drops of water- the consistency should be like very thick pancake batter.
 Cover the container loosely and let sit at a warm room temperature (around 70ºF) for 24 hours.

-You may or may not see growth within the first 24 hours (mine more than doubled!), but it’s ok.
+You may or may not see growth within the first 24 hours (my all-purpose starter didn’t grow at all, but the whole wheat one more than doubled).
 Discard half of the starter (4 ounces, about 1/2 cup) and add to the remainder a scant 1 cup all-purpose flour and 1/2 cup water.
 Mix well, cover, and let sit at a warm room temperature for 24 hours.

 I know discarding half of the sourdough seems wasteful, but it is necessary for the yeast to continue growing.
 Removing half of the starter before feeding ensures that the pH level will stay balanced (plus if you don’t, the starter will overflow).
-Need some inspiration on what to do with the discard?
-Check out these recipes:
+There’s good news, though!
+Using sourdough starter discard in recipes is super common, so you can use it all without having any waste.
+Plus, the starter will taste more sour and flavorful as time goes on, so it’s a fun experiment to taste-test the developing flavor.

 Stir the starter to get rid of excess air, weigh out 4 ounces of starter, and discard the rest.
 Feed as usual.